 The most surefire way to get your engine running again if the fuel line is frozen is to move the car inside to a heated space and let it warm up.
 This may be difficult if your car won’t start, though, so there are other options you can try first.

 You can also try heating your car from outside by placing a bucket or pan of hot water under the fuel line to try to thaw it out enough to get your car running.
+Do not pour hot water directly on to any frozen part of your car.

 If these methods don’t work, it’s time to call a tow truck and have your car moved into a heated garage.